NoahNuoXu/Mine-Eats/docs/final.md

 ### Qualitative ###

 The agent would, as seen on the graph, initially either die or kill the zombie, but after some time it was getting better at killing the Zombie.
 It look a very long time for the agent as seen in the first plot to improve, however after it improved then it would stay stable until it was able to explore more.
 It was a balance of exploration and exploitation to ensure that the agent was doing the right thing.
 Our goal at the beginning of the project was to have the agent learn to kill the zombie in front of it and it did!

+## Conclusion ##

+This project taught us a lot about the combination of using deep learning with reinforcement learning.
+We learned that in machine learning there are more issues than just trying to train the model, but providing the agent a safe and optimal environment to thrive.
+We were glad to get the agent to kill the zombie after a lot of hard work.
+There are still some areas we could improve on, such as reducing the state space, because as of right now it is very big or even running more episodes allowing the agent to explore more.
+The next challenge would be to include more zombies and challenge the agent to work hard.